-The Bonds are general obligations of the State, payable in accordance with the Bond Act and Resolution out of the General Fund, subject under State law only to the prior application of moneys in the General Fund to the support of the public school system and public institutions of higher education.
-The Bond Act provides that the State will collect annually in the same manner and at the same time as it collects other State revenue an amount sufficient to pay principal of and interest on the Bonds in that year.
-The Bond Act also contains a continuing appropriation from the General Fund of the sum annually necessary to pay the principal of and interest on the Bonds as they become due and payable.
+The Bonds are general obligations of the State, and each series of the Bonds is payable in accordance with the related Bond Act and Resolution out of the General Fund, subject under State law only to the prior application of moneys in the General Fund to the support of the public school system and public institutions of higher education.
+Each of the Bond Acts provides that the State will collect annually in the same manner and at the same time as it collects other State revenue an amount sufficient to pay principal of and interest on the related series of Bonds in that year.
+Each of the Bond Acts also contains a continuing appropriation from the General Fund of the sum annually necessary to pay the principal of and interest on the related series of Bonds as they become due and payable.
 No further appropriation by the Legislature is required to pay the principal of and interest on the Bonds.
-Under the State Constitution, the appropriation to pay the principal of and interest on the Bonds as set forth in the Bond Act cannot be repealed until the principal of and interest on the Bonds are paid and discharged.
+Under the State Constitution, the appropriation to pay the principal of and interest on the Bonds as set forth in the Bond Acts cannot be repealed until the principal of and interest on the related Bonds are paid and discharged.

-The Bond Act provides that the Bonds issued thereunder "shall be and constitute a valid and binding obligation of the State of California, and the full faith and credit of the State is hereby pledged for the punctual payment of the principal of, and interest on, the bonds as the principal and interest become due and payable."
+Each of the Bond Acts provides that the bonds issued thereunder "shall be and constitute a valid and binding obligation of the State of California, and the full faith and credit of the State is hereby pledged for the punctual payment of the principal of, and interest on, the bonds as the principal and interest become due and payable."
 The pledge of the full faith and credit of the State alone does not create a lien on any particular moneys in the General Fund or any other assets of the State, but is an undertaking by the State to be irrevocably obligated in good faith to use its taxing powers as may be required for the full and prompt payment of the principal of and interest on all general obligation bonds as they become due.
 The only provision of the State Constitution that creates a higher priority for any State fiscal obligation is a provision directing that from all State revenues there will first be set apart the moneys to be applied by the State for the support of the public school system and public institutions of higher education.
 In the past when cash resources in the General Fund have been constrained, State officials have worked within their powers granted by State law to manage cash resources to ensure that payments to schools and universities and for general obligation debt service would be made.
 On any debt service payment date, all general obligation bonds have an equal claim on moneys in the General Fund on that date for payment of debt service.
-See APPENDIX A -"THE STATE OF CALIFORNIA - CASH MANAGEMENT," "- STATE INDEBTEDNESS AND OTHER OBLIGATIONS - Capital Facilities Financing - General Obligation Bonds," and "- STATE FINANCES - State Warrants."
+See APPENDIX A-"THE STATE OF CALIFORNIA-STATE INDEBTEDNESS

+AND OTHER OBLIGATIONS-Capital Facilities Financing-General Obligation Bonds" and "-CASH MANAGEMENT."